 Kivu International has significant experience of supporting institutions in low and middle income countries to influence policy and inform debate.
 This includes:

-Supporting local research organisations’ influence on economic policy
+Supporting local research and advocacy organisations’ influence on economic policy

-We are currently working with a group of Zambian economic think tanks and research institutes on a wide range of high profile policy issues.
-We provide strategic and tailored advice to each organisation’s needs.
-Priorities include strengthening policy development capacity and supporting approaches to policy influencing.
+We are currently working with alliances of Zambian think tanks, advocacy organisations and other influential interest groups on a wide range of high profile policy issues.
+We provide tailored advice for individual organisations and also forge influential coalitions with the power to achieve policy change.
+The approach combines support for the generation of policy-relevant research with a highly political approach to strategic advocacy.
 Kivu’s work in Zambia began in 2014 under the DFID-funded Zambian Economic Advocacy Programme.
-In 2016, we were asked to design and lead the delivery of the economic policy influencing component of the DFID-funded British Council Zambian Accountability Programme, which runs until Spring 2019.
+In 2016, we were asked to design and lead the delivery of the economic policy influencing component of the DFID-funded British Council Zambian Accountability Programme, which runs until December 2019.

-In 2015 and 2016, we provided advice and support for economic policy-focused think tanks in Harare for 18 months.
-This included advice on how to inform and improve economic policy debate in a challenging political context, for example through the production of a high-profile compendium of economic data.
+In 2015 and 2016 we provided advice and support to both business membership organisations and economic policy think tanks, with the aim of improving economic policy debate.
+This involved highly tailored advice, support and mentoring for a set of local partners.
+We combined a focus on short-term impacts with long-term capacity building.
+The work focused on how to inform and improve economic policy debate in a challenging political context, for example through the production of a high-profile compendium of economic data.

 Reviewing policy influence and governance programmes

 In 2016, we conducted a review of DFID Malawi’s accountability programming, supporting the development of a business case for major new governance programme.

 Strengthening a network of south Asian think tanks